 3. Khao Niew Ma Muang (ข้าวเหนียวมะม่วง)

 Khao Niaow Ma Muang is one of those dishes that you can have both as a dessert or main dish.
-It basically contains four different things: sweet mango, sweet sticky rice topped with coconut milk and small green beans.
-It’s one of the sweetest Thai foods, but for sure one of the most delicous.
+It basically contains four different things: sweet mango, sweet sticky rice topped with coconut milk and yellow mung beans.
+It’s one of the sweetest Thai foods, but for sure one of the most delicious ones.

-I found it to me more expensive in Bangkok that elsewhere in Thailand.
-Example: The Khao Niaow Ma Muang dish you can see on the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however on a local market in Pattaya I got a bigger dish for just 50 Baht.
+I found it to be more expensive in Bangkok than elsewhere in Thailand.
+Example: The Khao Niaow Ma Muang dish you can see in the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however at a local market in Pattaya I got a similar size for just 50 Baht.

 4. Pad Thai (ผัดไทย)